 Track 3: Experience Development

-A new restaurant by the people behind Luang Prabang’s acclaimed l’Elephant French restaurant among other popular eateries, Calao is located on the picturesque Khem Khong Road overlooking the mighty Mekong River.
-Differentiating Calao will be its greater emphasis on Lao cuisine infused with French flair.
+Le Calao Restaurant – A new restaurant by the people behind Luang Prabang’s acclaimed l’Elephant French restaurant among other popular eateries, Le Calao is located on the picturesque Khem Khong Road overlooking the mighty Mekong River.
+Differentiating Le Calao will be its focus on authentic Lao cuisine.
 The restaurant resides in a mansion built by a Portuguese merchant in 1904, which then became the six-room Le Calao Inn.
 Learn more about culinary tourism in this newly repurposed heritage building.
+Website: N/A

-Mekong Kingdoms is a new player in Mekong River cruising, offering “stylish new ways to meander along Southeast Asia’s more beguiling river”; new routes, bespoke itineraries, and curated experiences.
-MK’s 42-metre vessel, Play, is a sophisticated floating lounge crewed by a skipper and highly-trained staff.
+Mekong Kingdoms’ ‘Play’ – Mekong Kingdoms is a new player in Mekong River cruising, offering “stylish new ways to meander along Southeast Asia’s more beguiling river”; new routes, bespoke itineraries, and curated experiences.
+MK’s 42-metre vessel, Play, is a sophisticated floating lounge crewed by a highly-trained staff.
 The vessel will launch in April 2017 with a suspended lounge with sun beds, air-conditioned private room, and a well-stocked bar.
 Enjoy Play while at work on the Forum topic.

 Track 5: Marketing & Sales